 But how do we prioritize customer feedback meaningfully?

 HubSpot’s recent survey shows that 58% of businesses collect customer feedback, 57% measure customer satisfaction, and 17% have implemented Net Promoter Score (NPS).

 However, having customer feedback means nothing if you can’t utilize it.
 As much as we hate to admit it, we see quite a few of our users neglect the feedback they gather or close tickets without taking any further action.

 If you’re guilty of letting customer feedback go unnoticed, we want to let you know that we understand.

-Reading and sorting through all the feedback you receive can be very time-consuming, and pivoting for trend reports is sometimes done more for show than for gaining a true understanding of the current state of things.
+Reading and sorting through all the feedback you receive can be very time-consuming, and pivoting for trend reports is sometimes done more for show than to gain real understanding.
+You need a better tool.

 A product manager’s best tool to manage customer feedback